|Basic information on primary and secondary apple scab infection periods|

 the Revised MillsTable by MacHardy et al. for daytime rains during the

-season) are evaluated with the Jones revision of the Mills table.
+maturation (secondary scab season) are compared to the Jones revision of the

 The increase in natural resistance to scab infection in the weeks after petal fall is not factored into the Mills table.
 Because of this, some of the summer wetting periods rated as scab infection periods may in fact have been too sort to cause late season infections.
 Dry hours in middle of a wet period are not counted toward duration of the wet period.
 As a result, wetting period duration is not simply the difference between start and end times.

 The estimates shown below should only be used as supplements to on-site observations.

 Begin: Monday, April 20 at 7 AM ---> End: Thursday, April 23 at 12 PM.

 Growth stage at start of period: Between Green Tip and Quarter Inch Green